 The data analyzed and presented in the article was collected mainly through three types of sample units in order to project the picture of socio-economic condition of Kokna Tribe & Present trend of education among them.
 These units consisted of 360 respondents.
-I.e. 225 household, 90 matriculating students and 45 teachers from the satana & kalwan taluka of Nashik district & sakri taluka of Dhule
+I.e. 225 household, 90 matriculating students and 45 teachers from the satana & kalwan taluka of Nashik district & sakri taluka of Dhule district.

-As far as socio-economic status of Kokna tribe is concerned variables like age, language, religion, formal and non-formal social.
+As far as socio-economic status of Kokna tribe is concerned variables like age, language, religion, formal and non-formal social position, type of family and occupational structure or sources of income, holding of land, range of annual income etc. have been studied.

-Associate professor :

-Department of Adult, Continuing Education & Extension, University of Pune, Pune - 411007.
+Associate professor - Department of Adult, Continuing Education & Extension, University of Pune, Pune - 411007.